TobiasWust/triggermate/README.md

 ## 🎯 Example Use Cases

 - Run `npm ci` when `package.json` changes.
-- Automatically install dependencies when `poetry.lock` updates.
+- Automatically install dependencies when `pyproject.toml` updates.
 - Trigger custom scripts based on file modifications.

 ## 🛠️ How It Works